ravi4ram/CFD-Nozzle-SITVC/README.md

 1. Python script 'trans_nozzle_structured.py' generates structured mesh with the SITVC Port on top side of the cone in .su2 format directly.
 2.  ![results](./img/mesh_pslv_p1_sitvc_s.png)
 3. Generated files are bell_nozzle_cgrid.su2 and  conical_nozzle_cgrid.su2.
+4. Included in the configuration file, the following test case scenarios.
+Commented one case.

 ## Screenshots